ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-How to Court in Church.—A
-young gentleman happening to sit at
-church in a pew adjoining one in which
-a young lady for whom he had conven­
-ed a sudden and violent passion, was
-desirous of entering into a courtship on
-the spot, but the place not being suited
 for a formal declaration the case suggested
 the following plan : He politely hand­
 ed his fair neighbor a Bible opened